square/dagger/README.md

                required by provideHeater(java.util.concurrent.Executor)
 ```

-Fix the problem either by adding the an `@Provides`-annotated method for `Executor`, or by marking the module as incomplete.
+Fix the problem either by adding an `@Provides`-annotated method for `Executor`, or by marking the module as incomplete.
 Incomplete modules are permitted to have missing dependencies.

 ```java
 @Module(complete = false)